-The doubts can be about college we want to pursue our studies in, state or country we want to go for studies in or courses we want to pursue.
+The doubts can be about which college or subjects we want to pursue our studies in, state or country we want to go for studies in or courses we want to pursue.
 Many of us don’t have proper information on BCA and B Tech and are confused about whether to pursue M Tech or MCA for further studies.

-Here, Dr Ruchika Malhotra, Assistant Professor, Department of Software Engineering, Delhi Technological University (Formerly known as Delhi College of Engineering), tells us the difference between BCA and B Tech and which course is best M Tech or MCA…
+Here, Dr. Ruchika Malhotra, Assistant Professor, Department of Software Engineering, Delhi Technological University (Formerly known as Delhi College of Engineering), tells us the difference between BCA and B Tech and which course is best M Tech or MCA!

-Bachelor of Computer Applications (BCA) is a three year degree programme.
+Bachelor of Computer Applications (BCA) is a three-year degree programme.
 The course curriculum of BCA focuses on database management systems, operating systems, software engineering, computer architecture, web technology and languages such as C, C++, HTML, etc.

 A student of any stream provided he/she has Mathematics and English can take up BCA.
-However students of science stream (who have taken science in 10+2) are eligible to appear in common/separate entrance examinations of various institutes such as IIT, DTU, NSIT, IIIT, etc for taking up admission in B.Tech programme.
+However, students of science stream (who have taken science in 10+2) are eligible to appear in common/separate entrance examinations of various institutes such as IIT, DTU, NSIT, IIIT, etc for taking up admission in B.Tech programme.

 MBA is a management course that enhances managerial, communication and presentation skills of a person.
 MBA is more suitable for service and customer oriented industry.
 If someone wants to study the management prospects then MBA is a good option.

 A candidate having MCA degree has great job opportunities in the software industry.
-A candidate can get job in various areas like software design and development, networking, hardware, research and development, IT consultant, Web designer, Database analyst and database administrators and services.
-As far as software engineering is concerned a candidate may work as software analyst, software engineer, software tester, Maintenance professionals and software developer/programmer.
+A candidate can get a job in various areas like software design and development, networking, hardware, research and development, IT consultant, Web designer, Database analyst and database administrators and services.
+As far as software engineering is concerned, a candidate may work as a software analyst, software engineer, software tester, Maintenance professionals and software developer/programmer.
 Some of the top Software Companies include EPIC, Microsoft, Adobe, Yahoo, Samsung, TCS, IBM, Wipro Infotech, Infosys, HCL Technologies.